Bernard Ribeiro, Baron Ribeiro: Medical work

 In 2014, there was an Assisted Dying Bill that was proposed by Lord Falconer.
 This bill aimed to make it legal for doctors to provide patients medication that would end their life if they chose.
 Ribeiro was not in favour of this bill, believing that it would complicate patient-doctor relationships.

 In 2007, Ribeiro responded to two of his colleagues Maynard and Ayalew, detailing how establishments such as Royal College of Surgeons of England are working to implement patient-reported outcome measures for elective surgical procedures.
 Ribeiro believed that the entire National Health Service and its patients would benefit.
 This implementation would also lead to higher levels of training and teaching standards.

 Ribeiro began his career at Basildon Hospital, where he was appointed in 1979.
 In addition to his development of many surgery techniques, such as minimally invasive surgery, he was also instrumental in bringing the construction of the Essex Cardiothoracic Centre to the Basildon Hospital.
 The Essex Cardiothoracic Centre at Basildon Hospital routinely sees 300,000 outpatients in addition to seeing 103,000 accident and emergency patients.

+Career and later roles

+Lord Bernard Francisco Ribeiro (born 20 January 1944) is a British surgeon and life peer whose career spans clinical practice, professional leadership, and public service.
+He qualified as a medical doctor at Middlesex Hospital Medical School in 1967 and became a consultant general surgeon at Basildon University Hospital in Essex in 1979, where he pioneered minimally invasive "keyhole" surgery and helped establish the advanced laparoscopic unit at Basildon & Thurrock University Hospitals NHS Foundation Trust.
+From 2005 to 2008, he served as President of the Royal College of Surgeons of England, one of the most senior surgical leadership roles in the United Kingdom.

+In the 2004 New Year Honours, Ribeiro was appointed a CBE for services to medicine, and in the 2009 New Year Honours he was knighted as a Knight Bachelor.
+He was created a life peer on 20 December 2010, taking the title Baron Ribeiro, of Achimota in the Republic of Ghana and of Ovington in the County of Hampshire, and sat in the House of Lords on the Conservative benches until his retirement from the Lords on 23 October 2023.

+Following his retirement from clinical practice in 2008, Ribeiro held several public sector leadership roles.
+From 2012 to 2019, he was Chair of the Independent Reconfiguration Panel, advising the Secretary of State for Health on major changes to local health services in England.
+He has also served on the Royal College of Surgeons of England’s diversity review panel.
+In November 2020, he was appointed a member of the Equality and Human Rights Commission board to provide medical and public health expertise.

+In January 2021, Ribeiro was appointed Chancellor of Anglia Ruskin University (ARU), succeeding Lord Ashcroft.
+In this capacity, he has delivered lectures and engaged publicly on issues at the intersection of medicine, education, and public policy.